Running PhotoPrism on a Raspberry Pi¶

 your Raspberry Pi 3 / 4 with the parameter

-config.txt in order to use this image.
+config.txt to use our ARM64 image.

-Alternatively, you may run the image on UbuntuDockerPi.
+Alternatively, you may run it on UbuntuDockerPi.

 It's a 64bit Ubuntu Server with Docker pre-installed.